-An independent agent in the Trusted Choice® network, unlike a captive agent, has a business venture they've grown without the help of a parent company.
+An independent agent in our network, unlike a captive agent, has a business venture they've grown without the help of a parent company.
 They sell you the best in car insurance because they don't have to peddle the products of a parent company, either.

 They'll even show you a bunch of quotes before you buy, so you don't have to shop around by yourself to try to find the best prices.
-Trusted Choice agents are ready for you to start joining the local movement.
+Independent agents are ready for you to start joining the local movement.

 ©2020, Consumer Agent Portal, LLC.
 All rights reserved.